gitter-lab/SINGE-supplemental/README.md

 See the main [SINGE repository](https://github.com/gitter-lab/SINGE) for the software.

+# Usage documentation of SINGE and other network inference methods in the paper
 For network inference from the different methods, we use the following commands:

 ## SINGE